Behnam-sn/Castle-Docusaurus/docs/dotnet/csharp/csharp-basics/variables.md

 The default value in a custom value type (i.e., struct), Is the same as the default value for each field defined by the custom type. -->

+## References

+- C# 12 in a Nutshell - Joseph Albahari - OReilly